maikolachi/optimal-dazzle/README.md

 3. Implemented without the navigation controller as the detail view did not show one
 4. The detail view appears as a popover on the iPhone instead of a full detail view
 5. MVVM is the architecture of choice to encourage unit testing
-6. Developed on Xcode 11 and targets iOS 12.4
+6. Developed using Xcode 11 and targets iOS 12.4
 7. Dark mode may not appear correctly
 8. If the image url is not supplied by the API a stock image is displayed, as there are many events without one